sanjithbonela/IIS_Project/README.md

 Expected Output -  X and Y coordinates of landmarks for every frame.

+#.
+Method I
 1. Convert all videos into images using function implemented in dataparser.py
 2. Run train.py which includes preprocessing (to avoid overfitting/underfitting issues).

+However, this model isn't performing upto expectation and so another method was implemented.

+### Evaluation
+    Euclidean distance between predicted and groundtruth landmarks of a video

+#.
+Method II
+Using open source module, mediapipe, the landmarks were detected and the performance was decent enough.

+### Evaluation
+    Euclidean distance between predicted and groundtruth landmarks of a video

 # End to End Learning subsystem